Animal Style Burger Fries (Copycat In-N-Out)

 Additional Toppings

-- 2 burger patties beef, turkey, plant-based, etc.
+- 2 beef burger patties (or you can use turkey, chicken, plant-based, etc.)

 - 6 slices American cheese